telerik/winforms-docs/scheduler/print-support/schedulerprintstyles.md

 ---
 title: SchedulerPrintStyles
-page_title: SchedulerPrintStyles | UI for WinForms Documentation
+page_title: SchedulerPrintStyles | RadScheduler
-description: SchedulerPrintStyles
+description: Printing in RadScheduler is performed by objects of type SchedulerPrintStyle.
+SchedulerPrintStyle provides a set of options that define the date range of printing and the appearance of the printed pages.
 slug: winforms/scheduler/print-support/schedulerprintstyles
 tags: schedulerprintstyles
 published: True